MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/10_introduction.md

 * **Toolsetter** - disabled by default
 * **Touch Probe** - disabled by default
 * **Variable Spindle Speed Control** - enabled by default
-* **Spindle Feedback** - not implemented yet
+* **Spindle Feedback** - disabled by default

-Some of these features, like the Toolsetter and Touch Probe, require hardware support.
+Some of these features, like the Toolsetter, Touch Probe and Spindle Feedback, require hardware support.

 If you don't have the hardware for one or more of these features, MillenniumOS will fall back to guided, but manual processes which will allow you to achieve the same thing.